Water market outlook – March 2021

 For each of these scenarios, ABARES has estimated allocations made against each entitlement type, annual rainfall by catchment and the volume of water carried over into 2021–22.

-Table A2 shows the assumed annual rainfall in 2020–21 by catchment for each outlook scenario.
+Table A2 shows the estimated level rainfall for 2020–21 and 2021-22.
+For 2020-21 historic year to date observed rainfall has been combined with the BOM median forecast for the remainder of the year.
+For 2021–22 by catchment for each outlook scenario.
 This is calculated as a percentile of historical annual rainfall between 2000–01 and 2019–20.

-Table A3 shows the allocation forecasts by entitlement type for 2020–21.
-While these predominantly reflect the outlook scenarios released by the state water agencies, ABARES has also made some additional assumptions.
+Table A3 shows the allocation forecasts by entitlement type for 2021–22.
+While these predominantly reflect the outlook, scenarios released by the state water agencies, ABARES has also made some additional assumptions.

 - South Australian Class 3a entitlements are assumed to be comparable to high reliability entitlements in Victoria and NSW.